Join: Expats in Poland

 While they offer fee-free basic accounts, some premium services come with charges.
 PKO provides various banking options including online banking, telephone banking, and 24/7 English-speaking customer service hotlines.
 Their extensive branch network and customer support make them a reliable choice for newcomers seeking traditional banking in Poland.

-Bank Pekao and Santander
+Bank Pekao and BNP Paribas

 Millennium Bank